 Each program is unique and each has requirements that may not be applicable for all first time home buyers.
 If you need more information about each program, feel free to contacts us with your question.

 First Time Home Buyer Programs in South Carolina

 SC State Housing’s First Time Home Buyer Mortgage Loan Program – This loan program assists low-to-moderate income South Carolina first time home buyers.
 The program offers competitive interest rates.
 You can apply for this program through the agency’s participating lending partners.
 The program also offers down payment assistance based on availability, this assistance could be used towards down payment and/or closing costs.

 Mortgage Credit Certificate – This is a federal tax credit that can rebate 30% of the interest paid on a mortgage loan as long as you live in the house.
 To get a MCC, you must meet specific criteria in terms of income and sales price limits, arrange your loan with a participating lender, and pay a processing fee.
 The mortgage credit certificate can be combined with most loans and other lender programs for first time buyers.
 You can only get a mortgage credit certificate during the loan process when you buy a home, not after buying a home or when refinancing.

 Palmetto Heroes Program – This is one of the most popular first time home buyer programs in South Carolina.
 In 2015, the program offered home buyers the ability to purchase a home with a 3% interest rate and up to $8000 down payment assistance.
 Palmetto Heroes is available to Law Enforcement Officers, Correctional Officers, Teachers, Nurses and Certified Nursing Assistants, Firefighters, Veterans, Emergency Medical Services Personnel, and SC National Guard (Active Army or Air.)
-As of this posting the program is not yet available, but keep an eye out for the return of this program in the second quarter of 2016.

 First Time Home Buyer Programs Nationwide